ts2gamer22/react-trophies/README.md

 Try it out: [StackBlitz Demo](https://stackblitz.com/edit/vitejs-vite-rymmutrx)

+> **v2.2.0 Update**: Enhanced TrophyModal component with achievement icons, customizable styling, and improved UI!
+Unlocked achievements now display with celebratory styling and full Tailwind CSS customization.
+See the [TrophyModal](#trophymodal-component) documentation for details.

 > **v2.1.0 Update**: Improved toast architecture!
 React-trophies now uses a render prop pattern with Sonner, automatically disabling its internal toast handling when detecting a global Toaster component.
 This eliminates conflicts when multiple parts of your application use Sonner.

 ## Features